 instructions from your RV provider.

-s year (run by Dragger and Blackbird).
-This would be in
+this year (run by Dragger and Blackbird).
+This would be in addition to

-addition to camp dues (just like grey-water pump-outs and fresh water
+camp dues (just like grey-water pump-outs and fresh water refills), and

-refills), and it's a seperate/independant power grid from the Spanky's
+it's a seperate/independant power grid from the Spanky's grid.
+But this

-grid.
-But this grid can provide sufficient power for your RV's A/C units.
+grid can provide sufficient power for your RV's A/C units. (more info

 RVs usually require certain services during Bman.
 Fresh water refills,